garagehive/garagehive.github.io/docs/xero-api-intergration.md

 ---

-# How to run the export
+## How to run the export

-Once the set up is complete you can run an export by searching for "Export to Accountancy System"
+Once the set up is complete you can run an export by searching for **Export to Accountancy System:**

 ![](media/garagehive-accountacy-export.png)